 Average Session Duration

-This is the average amount of time users spend on your website from first landing on a page.
+Website analysis will show the average amount of time users spend on your website from first landing on a page.

 Try to give your users a reason to stay on your website for at least 2 minutes.
 Related information sections are very useful for allowing users to read more about a given subject than what was on the page they landed on for a given keyword or search term.